medialize/ally.js/docs/tutorials/accessible-dialog.md

 ### Reacting To <kbd>Enter</kbd> and <kbd>Escape</kbd>

 The <kbd>Escape</kbd> key usually closes (dismisses) a dialog and the <kbd>Enter</kbd> key usually activates the dialog's primary action.
-Because our example uses a `<form>` and a submit button for the save action, we don't have to listen to the <kbd>Enter</kbd>, but can instead rely on the `submit` event of the `<form>`.
+Because our example uses a `<form>` and a submit button for the save action, we don't have to listen for <kbd>Enter</kbd>, but can instead rely on the `submit` event of the `<form>`.

 If we hadn't done that, we'd have to make sure that the currently focused element does not have an enter-specific activation whenever the <kbd>Enter</kbd> key was pressed.
-The activation of a link (`<a href="…">`) is to open the references address.
+The activation of a link (`<a href="…">`) is to open the referenced address.
 If we were to naively listen for `keydown` events and close the dialog upon <kbd>Enter</kbd>, we destroy the ability to interact with elements such as the link by keyboard.
+Since the is no way to reliably tell if an element is reacting to <kbd>Enter</kbd>, it seems easier to avoid that scenario entirely.

-The <kbd>Escape</kbd> key on the other hand doesn't have any activation, and can be used naively.
+The <kbd>Escape</kbd> key on the other hand doesn't have any activation and can be used naively.
 For simple (naive) keyboard bindings, ally.js provides [`ally/when/key`](../api/when/key.md) to execute a callback whenever the registered key was pressed.
 Because event handlers are executed before the native activation is performed, we need to either prevent the default action (using [`event.preventDefault()`](https://developer.mozilla.org/en/docs/Web/API/Event/preventDefault)), or delay closing of the dialog.
-Otherwise we would see focus being shifted back to the "open dialog" button, where the default activation would be performed.
-This would cause the dialog to close and immediately reopen.
+Otherwise we would see focus being shifted back to the "open dialog" button, where the default activation would be performed, thus immediately reopening the dialog.

-Putting the keyboard handling together, we get:
+Putting the keyboard handling together we get:

 ```js
 var dialog = document.getElementById('dialog');